KilianZell/CS502_project/README.md

 ## Getting Started

 ### Google Colab
-This project was designed to run smoothly on Google Colab's free T4 GPU.
-If you wish to run it in Colab, download the [git repository](https://github.com/KilianZell/CS502_project.git) (~ Mo) and place it in your Google Drive.
-Load the data set following the instructions in the section `Data Loading`.
-Finally, simply uncomment the appropriate cells in `main.ipynb` following the provided instructions and run the rest of the notebook.
+This project is designed to run smoothly on Google Colab's free T4 GPU.
+If you intend to run it on Colab, download the [git repository](https://github.com/KilianZell/CS502_project.git) and place it in your Google Drive.
+Follow the instructions in the `Data Loading` section to load the dataset.
+Finally, uncomment the appropriate cells in `main.ipynb` as per the provided instructions and proceed to run the rest of the notebook.

 ### Installation
 1. Download or clone the repository: `git clone https://github.com/KilianZell/CS502_project.git`